osisoft/Edge-Data-Store-Docs/content/feedback.md

 ## Technical support

-For technical assistance with Edge Data Store, contact OSIsoft Technical Support through the [OSIsoft Customer Portal](https://customers.osisoft.com/s/createcase).
+For technical assistance with Edge Data Store, contact AVEVA PI Support through the [AVEVA Customer Portal](https://customers.osisoft.com/s/createcase).
 The Technical Support team will respond to resolve your issue.
 Remote access to your facilities may be necessary during the session.

-**Note:**  You must have an account set up in the [OSIsoft Customer Portal](https://my.osisoft.com/) before you can open a support case.
-If you do not have a portal account, see [How to Get a Login to OSIsoft Customer Portal](https://explore.osisoft.com/myosisoft-customer-portal/how-to-get-a-login).
+**Note:**  You must have an account set up in the [AVEVA Customer Portal](https://my.osisoft.com/) before you can open a support case.
+If you do not have a portal account, see [How to Get a Login to AVEVA Customer Portal](https://explore.osisoft.com/myosisoft-customer-portal/how-to-get-a-login).

-Alternatively, call OSIsoft Technical Support at +1 510-297-5828.
+Alternatively, call AVEVA PI Support at +1 510-297-5828.

-When contacting OSIsoft Technical Support, provide the following information to enable timely resolution of your issue:
+When contacting AVEVA PI Support, provide the following information to enable timely resolution of your issue:

 - Product name, version, and build numbers